sahana-n-murthy/LayerZero/_posts/2025-04-12-from-login-to-lockdown-broken-authentication-and-idor.md

 ![Repeater Response from Basket 1](/assets/images/repeater-response-basket-1.png)

-The response returned details of **another user’s basket**, confirming that no access control check was in place.
+The response returned details of **another user’s basket (User ID = 1)**, as you can see confirming that no access control check was in place.

 ---